 USCIS has extended Temporary Protected Status (TPS) designation for Nepal.
 This allows eligible nationals of Nepal (or persons without nationality who last habitually resided in Syria) to re-register for TPS, from October 26, 2016 through December 27, 2016.
 For more information and for all relevant filing dates, visit the USCIS website.

 As of October 2016, defensive applications for asylum may be filed directly at the clerk’s window or by mail.
 They are no longer required to be filed in open court at a Master Calendar hearing.
-This applies to all Form I-589s, regardless of whether the application is for asylum, withholding of removal, or protection under the Convention Against Torture.”
-Please click here to review the DOJ’s guide on filing at the immigration court.
+This applies to all Form I-589s, regardless of whether the application is for asylum, withholding of removal, or protection under the Convention Against Torture.

 USCIS has redesignated Syria for Temporary Protected Status (TPS) and extended the existing TPS designation for the country from Oct.
 1, 2016, through March 31, 2018.
 This allows eligible nationals of Syria (or persons without nationality who last habitually resided in Syria) to register or re-register for TPS.
 For more information and for all relevant filing dates, visit the USCIS website.

 On June 23, 2016, the U.S. Supreme Court issued a 4-4 decision in U.S. v.
 Texas.
 The deadlocked, one-line decision upholds the Fifth Circuit’s decision preventing the implementation of DAPA (Deferred Action for Parents of Americans and Lawful Permanent Residents) and expanded DACA (Deferred Action for Childhood Arrivals).
-PAIR is extremely disappointed with the Supreme Court’s decision and shares the frustration of immigrant families in Massachusetts and across the country who desperately need immigration relief.
-We also want to emphasize that the decision does not change the DACA (“Dreamers”) program that started in 2012.
-It is also possible that, in the future, the Supreme Court will rule to allow the DAPA and expanded DACA programs.
+The decision does not change the DACA (“Dreamers”) program that started in 2012.

 New Biometrics Procedure

 USCIS has confirmed that biometrics for court cases will be run automatically.
-There is no need to do an InfoPass for clients who have previously submitted biometrics.
 Attorneys should work with ICE to determine the proper process for the refreshing of fingerprints for applicants in EOIR proceedings.
-If you have an upcoming hearing, call the Office of Chief Counsel (OCC), 617-565-3140, and ask if the office is able to run your client’s the biometrics.
+Call the Office of Chief Counsel (OCC), 617-565-3140, and ask if the office is able to run your client’s the biometrics.
 If you have a case where your client has never had biometrics, you should request a biometrics appointment by mailing a request to USCIS or making an InfoPass appointment.
-Once biometrics have been processed and are entered into the system, then ICE will run biometrics as needed.

 New USCIS Asylum Procedures Manual